CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 The initial code  doesn't do anything if you send a get/set to any server other than the leader.
 It may be useful to have your program return the address (host:port) of the leader instead, as part of your gRPC reply.
 Your client can then retry the operation against the leader.
 Alternatively, you could modify the program to proxy the request directly to the leader.

-Please timebox this part of the project to no more than two days, in order to leave time for the other sections.
-At the start of the third day, if your implementation is not complete, begin modifying Bendersky's.
-You can come back and complete your own implementation if you have time at the end of the sprint.

 ##### Operations when an instance is not the leader - allow stale reads